-- II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)
+271 272 II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of 273 the program based upon its size and configuration.
+(Core) 274 275 276 II.A.2.a) At a minimum, the program director must be provided with the 277 salary support required to devote 20-50 percent FTE of non-278 clinical time to the administration of the program.
+(Core)